Moor Park (house)

 Moor Park is a Neo-Palladian mansion set within several hundred acres of parkland to the south-east of Rickmansworth in Hertfordshire, England.
-It is called Moor Park Mansion because it is in the old park of the Manor of More.
+It is called Moor Park Mansion because it is in the old park of the Manor of the More, a 16th-century palace.
 It now serves as the clubhouse of Moor Park Golf Club.

 The house is listed Grade I on the National Heritage List for England, and the landscaped park is listed Grade II* on the Register of Historic Parks and Gardens.

+The Manor of the More had become a ruin by the early 17th century, and Edward Russell, 3rd Earl of Bedford built the original version of this house as a replacement c.
+1617.
+The house was rebuilt by its new owner James Scott, 1st Duke of Monmouth in the late 1670s, and was inherited by his widow Anne Scott, 1st Duchess of Buccleuch at the time of his death.
+She sold the house to the businessman Benjamin Haskins-Stiles, who financed a remodeling of the house and the addition of a portico during the 1720s.

 History

-After The More became a ruin, in about 1617 the 3rd Earl of Bedford built a new house on the hill to the southwest of the old palace, within the deer park.
+After the Manor of the More became a ruin, in about 1617 the 3rd Earl of Bedford built a new house on the hill to the southwest of the old palace, within the deer park.

 The house was rebuilt in 1678–1679 for James Scott, 1st Duke of Monmouth, and inherited by his wife, Anne Scott, 1st Duchess of Buccleuch, after he was beheaded.
 She sold it to Benjamin Haskins-Stiles, who had made a fortune in the South Sea Company before the notorious bubble burst; the current appearance of the mansion can be traced to him.

 Styles had the house remodelled in the 1720s.
 The principal architect was Giacomo Leoni, initially assisted by the painter Sir James Thornhill.
 Leoni refaced the house with Portland stone and added a great Corinthian portico on the south front and Tuscan colonnades (since removed).
 Inside, Thornhill was commissioned to paint the Great Hall and the Grand Stair, complete with a dome in imitation of St. Peter's, Rome.
 However, Thornhill quarrelled with Styles and left the project before its completion.
-The paintings on the Grand Stair date from 1732 and depict the Origin of the Seasons from Ovid's Metamorphoses by Francesco Sleter, a Venetian artist who studied under Jacopo Amigoni.
+The paintings on the Grand Stair date from 1732 and depict the Origin of the Seasons from Ovid’s Metamorphoses by Francesco Sleter, a Venetian artist who studied under Jacopo Amigoni.
 All that remains of Styles's work on the Grand Stair is a panel over a doorway, uncovered during restoration work in 2002.
 After Styles's falling-out with Thornhill, Amigoni was commissioned to paint the four pictures in the Great Hall—the story of Jupiter and Io, also from Ovid's Metamorphoses.
 The wall paintings in the erroneously named Thornhill Room are probably by Sleter and Amigoni, while the ceiling, which depicts Aurora and the Dawn, was painted somewhat earlier, by Antonio Verrio.